TalentWorks/talentjs/README.md

 exposed by the API will evolve.
 Expect frequent changes that, in some cases, will break existing code.*

 ## Running locally

+### Steps

+Verify all dependencies are present:

+    npm install

-You need a mongodb instance running somewhere before starting the talent server.
-By default, the talent server will connect to mongodb default port (27017) on the local machine ( localhost).
+Start a local instance of mongodb running on the default port (27017) (See notes):

+    mongodb

+Run nodejs:

+    node server.js

 ### Notes

-- Mongodb's location is not configurable yet.
-Allowing specifying an alternate location for mongodb in the configuration is TBD.
+- You need a mongodb instance running somewhere before starting the talent server.
+Mongodb's location is not configurable yet so you need to run mongodb on the local machine (localhost) and using mongodb's default port (27017).
+Making mongodb's location configurable is TBD.

 ## Authentication
 Some API calls require clients to provide authentication using HTTP Basic authentication.